 Upper School BYOD Program

-- Do I have to buy a new laptop or tablet?
+- Do I have to buy a new computer?

 - Are students required to bring in a personally owned device?

 - Who pays for the devices?

 - Does my child still need a graphing calculator?

 - Are students expected to use these devices at home?

 - What about students who are on financial aid?

 - Are there any recommended and required accessories?